preaction/www.indiepalate.com/recipe/2015/05/31/tequila-lime-shrimp/index.markdown

 There is a lot of butter here, but don't shrimp out on it.
 It all condenses down into a tasty sauce for the shrimp.

-A remember to keep frozen shrimp frozen until you're about to use them.
+And remember to keep frozen shrimp frozen until you're about to use them.
 Then, thaw them under warm, running water.

 ## Ingredients